layersony/portfolio/README.md

 #### By Samuel Maingi Mutunga

 ## Description
-This a Webiste that Show case my skills and abilities i have, A little Description about the Handsome Man behind all this beautiful Code.
-You can Reach easily via the Contact Section on the Website am also 24/7 available if you ever need Me will be there `Meaning 5:30 am To 9:00 pm`
+This a Website that show case my skills and abilities I have.
+A little Description about the Handsome Man behind all this beautiful Code.
+You can reach me easily via the Contact Section on the Website am also 24/7 available.
+If you ever need me will be there `5:30 am To 9:00 pm`

 The landing Page
 ![Preview](./images/preview.png)